 At Beech Grove Primary School we are passionate about equipping children with the skills to use technology safely and independently in a rapidly changing world.
 Our high-quality computing curriculum is designed to enable them to use computational thinking and creativity to further understand the world we live in.

-We believe that a high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
-Computing has deep links with mathematics, science and design and technology, and provides insights into both natural and artificial systems.
+Our curriculum maximises the deep links that exist between computing and other subjects such as mathematics, science and design and technology.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.

 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
-A key focus of our curriculum is to ensure our pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+A key focus of our curriculum is to ensure our pupils become digitally literate – able to use, and express themselves and develop their ideas through information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
 Digital literacy also involves ensuring children can recognise and manage the risks technology may present.

-Computer Science requires children first of all to ‘think like computers’.
-They practise solving problems in subjects across the curriculum using the skills of algorithmic thinking (clear, step-by-step instructions), abstraction (focusing only on important information and ignoring everything else), decomposition (breaking problems down into logical steps), recognising patterns, generalisation (finding the key facts) and evaluation (seeing what has worked and what hasn’t worked).
+Our pupils have the opportunity to practise solving problems in subjects across the curriculum using the skills of algorithmic thinking (clear, step-by-step instructions), abstraction (focusing only on important information and ignoring everything else), decomposition (breaking problems down into logical steps), recognising patterns, generalisation (finding the key facts) and evaluation (seeing what has worked and what hasn’t worked).